By Stephen Nellis

-Earlier this year, the same court banned the import of some microchips by Micron Technology Inc into China.
+Earlier this year, the same court banned the import of some microchips by Micron Technology Inc (MU.O) into China.

-In the provincial Chinese court, which is separate from China's specialized intellectual property courts in Beijing, one party can request a ban on an opponent's product without the opponent getting a chance to present a defense.
+In the provincial Chinese court, which is separate from China's specialized intellectual property courts in Beijing, one party can request a ban on an opponent's product without the opponent getting a chance to present a defence.

 Apple said on Monday it had filed a request for reconsideration with the court, the first step in appealing the ban.
 To enforce the ban, Qualcomm separately will have to file complaints in what is known as an enforcement tribunal, where Apple will also have a chance to appeal.

 Apple shares rose less than 1 percent to $169.60, recovering from an early drop when it became clear phones were still on sale, and Qualcomm stock rose $2.2 percent to $57.24.